isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-03-01-post-Oral Answer by SPS Rahayu Mahzam to PQ on Private Cos Providing Cash Advances as Exempt Moneylenders.md

 ---
-title: Oral Answer by SPS Rahayu Mahzam to PQ on Private Cos Providing Cash Advances as Exempt Moneylenders
+title: Oral Answer by SPS Rahayu Mahzam to PQ on Private Companies Providing Cash Advances to Their Employees as Exempt Moneylenders
 permalink: /news/parliamentary-speeches/oral-answer-SPS-Rahayu-Mahzam-PQ-cash-advance-exempt-moneylenders/
 date: 2023-03-01
 layout: post